rsksmart/RSKIPs/IPs/RSKIP350.md

 This forms a single-linked list of pending requests.

-Note that the entry does not stores the Bitcoin destination address, but the RSK sender address, to enable reimbursements.
+Note that the entry does not store the Bitcoin destination address, but the RSK sender address, to enable reimbursements.

 Initially, the fields `acceptanceCount`, `rejectionCount` and `voted` are set to zero.
 The field `previous` is set to the previous `requestId`.
 The field `requestEpoch` is filled with the current epoch number (block heigh divided by `epochLength`).